codekitchen/dinghy-http-proxy/README.md

 ### OS X

-You'll need the IP of your VM.
-You can run `docker-machine ip <machine_name>` to get the IP if using docker-machine.
+You'll need the IP of your VM:

+* For docker-machine, run `docker-machine ip <machine_name>` to get the IP.
+* For Docker for Mac, you can use `127.0.0.1` as the IP, since it forwards docker ports to the host machine.

 Then start the proxy:

     docker run -d --restart=always \
       -v /var/run/docker.sock:/tmp/docker.sock:ro \